kinzlaw/VPN-via-SSH/README.md

 - As security concerns mentioned in [conclusions](#conclusions), we need to know how to disable the `-D` function from within SSH service, to make sure when we don't need this feature, others(especially hackers) can't utilize it at the same time.

 ## Conclusions
-This example shows that any device(even without root permission) in our home network can be easily used as a trojan horse, thru SSH, a standard service that most Linux servers will install(although nowadays most users tend to secure SSH thru private key pairs, still there're many people use simple passwords which are very easily guessed by brutal force attack), not to mention that hackers may use a lot more well tailored tools to control your network/devices.
+This example shows that any device(even without root permission) in our home network can be easily used as a trojan horse, thru SSH, a standard service that most Linux servers will install(although nowadays most users tend to secure SSH thru private key pairs, still there're many people use simple passwords which are very easily guessed by brutal force attack), not to mention that hackers may use a lot better tailored tools to control your network/devices.

 So it's never over emphasized to make sure you followed Internet security best practices.